DegenDev99/Zk_Ghost_Swap/design_guidelines.md

-# ZK NinjaSwap Design Guidelines
+# Zk Ghost Swap Design Guidelines

 ## Design Approach
 **Cyberpunk Matrix Aesthetic** - Drawing inspiration from crypto-native platforms like Uniswap, dYdX, and privacy tools like Tornado Cash, combined with Matrix/cyberpunk visual language.
 This creates a technical, anonymous, hacker-aesthetic that reinforces privacy and trustlessness.